-In addition to simply admiring the views of the island—the one and only attraction in Sveti Stefan and the main reason “normal” people go there—you can do a few other things.
+In addition to simply admiring the island’s views—the one and only attraction in Sveti Stefan and the main reason “normal” people go there—you can do a few other things.

 Sunbathing and Swimming

 From Sveti Stefan beach, a pleasant walking path leads north to the village of Pržno.
-This stunning village is home to another wonderful beach, which can get quite crowded in summer, and a selection of superb restaurants.
+This stunning village is home to another incredible beach, which can get quite crowded in summer, and a selection of superb restaurants.
+The sunsets can be truly phenomenal.
 This is an ideal place to go for pre-or after-dinner strolls.
-The sunsets can be truly phenomenal.

 Has Sveti Stefan Montenegro captivated you?

 - Coastal Villages And Towns In Montenegro

 - Things To Do In The Bay Of Kotor

 - Fun Facts About Montenegro To Help Plan Your Travel

 - Lake Skadar Montenegro: Exploring the Balkans’ Largest Lake